 There will be two Saturday or Sunday field trips to local birding "hot spots", and one bird walk at the Yukon College campus.
 Attendance is required on AT LEAST one of these.
 These will occur between late February and early April (exact dates will be determined in consultation with students in class).
 Weekend bird walks will last 1.5-2 hours and will occur mid-day or early afternoon.
-The campus bird walk will last ~1 hour and will occur at lunchtime on a week day.
+The campus bird walk will be during class time on April 7.
+REVISION, APR 2020 - one class bird walk was held in February 2020.
+Students who did not attend the Feb bird walk fulfilled this requirement by completing a solo bird walk in March or April 2020 and reporting the location, date, time, and observations to the instructor.